 The key to a nice finish on wooden kitchenware is use and oil.
 After long term use and care, the wood will become more durable than the day you bought it.

 Wood has a natural oil, and products are coated with a food safe finish.
-Soaking in food or water and washing with dish soap can remove some oil and finish from the wood and begin to feel dry.
-It may need to be restored by applying a bit of oil to the surface after use.
+Soaking in food or water and washing with dish soap can remove some from the wood and begin to feel dry.
+It may need to be restored by applying a bit of kitchen oil or natural wood finish to the surface after use.
 Proper care and use will change the wood, becoming smoother, harder, long-lasting.

 - Return to Knotty Woodpecker to re-finish for little or no cost.